hexxt-git/nanophoto/README.md

 # Building For Production

-To build this application for production:
+To build NanoPhoto for production:

 ```bash
 pnpm build